alchemycodelab/career-coaching/Code_201/Community_Involvement.md

 ## Submitting Your Assignment

+We want you to network and grow your community, and want you to start doing so in the next four weeks.
+However, it often takes some time to get comfortable networking, so we want you to get your feet wet and attend a few meetups.
+Your goal for the meetups this time around is to really observe the atmosphere, listen to talks if they have them, and get a feel for the community you dropped in on.
+Often times, it takes a few times at a networking event to start to interact and build your community, so we'd just like you to observe at the very least.
+Once you're in Bootcamp II, you'll have more technical knowledge to start talking tech!
+You'll have already developed one app, and well on your way to start your second.

-Before the end of the course, you are to attend one meetup event at one of the above (or other related) meetup groups.
+Before the end of the course, you are to attend two meetup events at one of the above (or other related) meetup groups.
 Take a screenshot of **your** RSVP to the meetup group event.
 You are to include this screenshot as a file upload along with your report of the event, outlined below.

-**If you went to a larger monthy meetup:** Submit in text the titles of the talks you heard and (at least) two people you met, where (if) they work, and what they do there.
+**If you went to a larger monthy meetup:** Submit in text the titles of the talks you heard.
 Write about what you found interesting (or uninteresting) about the subject matter of the talks, as well as anything else notable about the meetup.

-**If you went to a programming/hack night:** Submit in text what you worked on, (at least) two people you met, where they work, and what they do there.
-If you had any interesting conversations or anyone provided you with some significant help, note that as well.
+**If you went to a programming/hack night:** Submit in text what you worked on, and if you had any interesting conversations or anyone provided you with some significant help, note that as well.